-Our closest swimmable beach is the Pier, a downtown located smaller sand place with beautiful scenery.
-Magic Sands is about 5 Miles away, reachable by the local bus and Kua Bay is about a 13 Mile ride.
+Our closest swimmable beach is the Pier, a 10 minute walk from Hale Ola (the place we live) right in the heart of downtown Kona.
+Magic Sands is about 5 Miles away, reachable by the local trolley and Kua Bay is about a 13 Mile ride.
 Plenty of beaches are spread throughout the island and can be mostly reached by car.

 Can I rent a Car?

 Yes, you can rent cars at your own expense from companies such as Enterprise, Budget, Alamo and many others.
-Consider though that certain age limits may apply to the rental agreements.
+Certain age limits may apply to the rental agreements.

 What is the Hawaiian culture like?